awslabs/amazon-neptune-tools/csv-gremlin/README.md

   -v, --version  Display version information
-  -vb VB         Set the vertex batch size to use (default 10) -eb EB         Set the edge batch size to use (default 10) -java_dates    Use Java style "new Date()" instead of "datetime()" -assume_utc    If date fields do not contain timezone information, assume
+  -vb VB         Set the vertex batch size to use (default 10) -eb EB         Set the edge batch size to use (default 10) -java_dates    Use Java style "new Date()" instead of "datetime()".
+This option can also be used to force date validation.
-                 they are in UTC.
+  -assume_utc    If date fields do not contain timezone information, assume they are in UTC.
 By default local time is assumed otherwise.
                  This option only applies if java_dates is also specified.
   -rows ROWS     Specify the maximum number of rows to process.
-By default the
-                 whole file is processed
+By default the whole file is processed -all_errors    Show all errors.
+By default processing stops after any error in the CSV is encountered.

   ```